oneEyedBunny/Trade-Tally-Client/README.md

 # Pending items
 1. Edit button > need to either make it editable or add form and set items into component state onchange
-1. Name on trade history still not right 100% of time
 1. Protected route for all screens (logged in)
 1. Any 500 error handling??s
 1. Fix functions so they're arrow/ES6